 Gobo projectors are one of the oldest forms of projection — akin to creating shadow puppets on a cave wall — though today's gobos use full color.
 Light show creator Obscura Digital has pushed gobos farther than ever before by applying video projection mapping techniques to the glass slides.
 The Conservatory building was laser scanned to create a 3D model, on which the studio used image warping and masking to conform the images to the details of the architectural geometry.

 Temporary: Through Nov.
 26, 2017

 Golden Gate Park, 100 John F Kennedy Drive, Conservatory of Flowers

 This stunning experience created by the world-renowned Obscura Digital creative studio in the heart of the city’s Dogpatch district was initiated by Ben Davis of Illuminate, the nonprofit arts group behind The Bay Lights, and developed in partnership with San Francisco Recreation and Parks Department, the California Historical Society and, of course, the Conservatory of Flowers.

 Best Viewing: Experience the illumination anytime after sundown from the expansive front lawn of the Conservatory of Flowers.
-Complement your night viewing with a Friday night at the de Young visit (4:30-8:30 p.m.) to the special exhibit: The Summer of Love Experience: Art, Fashion, and Rock & Roll at the nearby museum, an exhilarating exhibition of iconic rock posters, photographs, interactive music and light shows, costumes and textiles, ephemera and avant-garde films.
+Complement your night viewing with a Friday night visit to the de Young (4:30-8:30 p.m.).